webpack/webpack-cli/CONTRIBUTING.md

 yarn link webpack-cli
 ```

-* To run the entire test suite use:
+* Run all the tests with:
   - `yarn test`

 * To test a single CLI (flag) test case: